neos/neos-development-collection/Neos.Neos/Documentation/References/PropertyEditorReference.rst

 -------------------

-The validators that can be assigned to properties in the node type configuration are used on properties that are edited via the inspector and are applied on the client-side only.
+The validators that can be assigned to properties in the node type configuration are used on properties that are edited via the inspector or inline.
+They are applied on the client-side only.
 The available validators can be found in the Neos package in ``Resources/Public/JavaScript/Shared/Validation``:

 * AlphanumericValidator